-2.2.4 Convertible instruments
+2.2.5 Convertible instruments

 Convertible instruments, which give the holder the right to either demand repayment of the principle amount or to write off the debt and instead convert the balance into shares, are split up recognising both the liability and the equity components.
+The liability component is worked out on the basis of the present value of the payments at the market rate of interest.
+Once the liability component has been calculated, the equity component represents the difference between the cash paid and the liability component.
+This scenario applies when the market rate of interest will be higher than the coupon rate.